What U Workin' With?: Reception

 Christina Lee from Idolator called it "as assertive" as Stefani's "Hollaback Girl" (2005), which she considered a good thing, while Kayleigh Hughes from Bustle described it as "super cool".
 Additionally, Allison Bowsher from Much claimed that the artists, including Stefani and Timberlake, within the soundtrack created "awesome music".
 Jonathan Hamard from Aficia compared the track to Stefani's 2004 song "Rich Girl" and the material on her third studio album, This Is What the Truth Feels Like (2016).
 He felt her role in Trolls was a good move and claimed that Stefani's verses came off as cool and unpretentious.
 Similarly, Nadia N. from Virgin Radio saw the release as unexpected but praised the dancing qualities of the track.

-"What U Workin' With?" debuted on Billboards Kid Digital Songs component chart on October 15, 2016 at number eight; it entered simultaneously with the duo's other collaboration, "Hair Up", which debuted at number 14.
+"What U Workin' With?" debuted on Billboards Kid Digital Song Sales component chart on October 15, 2016, at number eight; it entered simultaneously with the duo's other collaboration, "Hair Up", which debuted at number 14.
 It dropped off the following week, but re-entered during the week of November 26, 2016, where it was ranked at number ten.
 It spent a total of three weeks on the Kid Digital Songs chart, leaving at number fifteen on December 3, 2016.